RiffleSystems/riffle-website/src/pages/essays/prelude.md

 <div style="color: red; font-weight: bold;">This is a private draft, please don't share widely.
 Thanks for reading!</div>

 <Abstract>
-  <p>Interactive, collaborative applications are becoming harder to build.
-The web stack grows ever more complex, and users expect more from their apps.</p>

-  <p>On the Riffle project, we're aiming to rethink app development in order to make it simpler for developers to create good software, and to enable more people to build and customize their own apps.</p>
+  <p>The Riffle project aims to rethink app development in order to make it simpler for developers to create good software, and to enable more people to build and customize their own apps.</p>

-  <p>Our key idea is to use a local-first architecture that puts the data on the client, and to take full advantage of local data availability to support new UI development patterns.
+  <p>In this essay, we present an initial overview of our approach.
+Our key idea is to use a local-first architecture where data is located on the client, in order to support new UI development patterns.
 We propose managing all application and UI state in a local <em>reactive relational</em> database, which provides a clearly structured model for reasoning about dataflow.</p>

-  <p>We've built an early prototype: a reactive query layer over SQLite, integrated with React for rendering.
-In this essay, we describe what we've learned so far from using this prototype, and sketch a path towards a simpler paradigm for building stateful apps.</p>
+  <p>As an early prototype, we've built a reactive query layer over SQLite, integrated with React for rendering.
+We describe what we've learned so far from using this prototype, and sketch a path towards a simpler paradigm for building stateful apps.</p>
 </Abstract>

 ## Introduction